 When more is too much

 As most of us know, training is fatiguing.
 Not only while you are training, but also in the hours or days following exercise because our body has to repair muscle and structural (joints, ligaments, tendons…) damage.
 More training leads to greater fatigue, which has to be handled by your body via a variety of recovery mechanisms.
-To turn it around: your ability to recovery determines the volume you are able to manage.
+To turn it around: your ability to recover determines the volume you are able to manage.

-Which leads us to the major criticism of the high volume studies: most of them are relatively short term interventions, which is understandable as long term studies are expensive and research fund are always scarce.
+Which leads us to the major criticism of the high volume studies: most of them are relatively short term interventions, which is understandable as long term studies are expensive and research funds are always scarce.
 What study participants are able to endure over twelve weeks can be very different from a training you want to stick to over twelve months!

 Fatigue can build up over the long term, leading to accumulating tissue damage or other overuse problems.
 Most of the time ligaments and tendons start acting up if too much volume is applied for too long.
 Those structures are less able to adapt to any given training stimulus, making them prone to underrecovery, leading into problems.
 Being injured leads to not training at all, probably negating any benefit of extremely high training volumes.